ejoebstl/rds-postgres-backup-s3-secure/README.md

 Please test your backups regularly.
 If the private key is lost, all backups encrypted with it are lost as well.

-## Planned extensions
+## Planned todos
-* A terraform module to schedule backups on an ECS cluster
+* A terraform module to schedule backups on an ECS cluster.
+* Move to OpenSSL 1.1 with secure key derivation, as soon as alpine supports it.